PyAbel/PyAbel/doc/transform_methods/direct.rst

 	abel.transform(myImage, method='direct', direction='inverse')

-If you would like to access the BASEX algorithm directly (to transform a right-side half-image), you can use :func:`abel.basex.direct_transform`.
+If you would like to access the Direct algorithm directly (to transform a right-side half-image), you can use :func:`abel.direct.direct_transform`.

 Citation